feldera/feldera/docs/docs/sql/datetime.md

 two timestamps and expresses the result in the specified time units.
 The result is a 32-bit integer.

+## Timezones

+`DATE`, `TIME` and `TIMESTAMP` have no time zone.
+For those types, there is not even an implicit time zone, such as UTC (as in Java) or the local time zone.
+It is left to the user or application to supply a time zone.

 ## Important unsupported operations

 Since DBSP is a *deterministic* query engine, it cannot offer support